Fair Stood the Wind for France: Reception

 Kirkus Reviews is positive: "A holding story - stark and sustaining interest -- less intricately plotted than some of the stories of escape, but with greater literary quality and emotional values...Bates is an accomplished stylist, he has an aesthetic awareness, a realization of the psychological casualties of war to make this more than external entertainment.

 Adaptations

 The book was adapted into a 4-part television mini-series in 1980 for the BBC, starring David Beames as Franklin and Cécile Paoli as Françoise.
 This production is available on DVD, distributed by Acorn Media UK.
-A stage adaptation was produced at the Royal Theatre (Northampton) in April and May 1986.
+A stage adaptation was produced at the Royal Theatre, Northampton in April and May 1986.
 It was written by Gregory Evans, directed by Michael Napier Brown and starred Katharine Schlesinger and Kim Wall.
-In January 1991 BBC Radio 4 a transmitted a three-part Classic Serial also adapted by Gregory Evans and directed by David Benedictus.
+In January 1991 BBC Radio 4 transmitted a three-part Classic Serial also adapted by Gregory Evans and directed by David Benedictus.
 In November 2009, BBC Radio 4 broadcast a new two-part dramatisation by Maddy Fredericks in the Classic Serial strand.